 Excluding storage necessary for redundancy, the storage system is required to provide for, at a minimum, the storage of three features (including pre-show content) per screen (one feature currently showing and a second or upcoming feature).
-Shown in Table 9 below, are some example storage requirements.
+Shown in Table 9:Example of Storage Capacity for one 3-Hour Feature (12 bits @ 24 FPS), are some example storage requirements.
 The numbers are based on: